shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 ## Models as an approximation of reality
 The core component of statistical inference is a _statistical model_ - often shortened to just _model_.
 Common models formalise the data generation process by quantifying the relationhip between inputs and outcomes.
 For example, linear regression models quanitfy the relationship between a set of user-defined inputs and the possible outcomes given those inputs.

-The model we're using in this post is much simpler: we're considering the probability space of the outcomes - with a particular interest in the summary statistics: mean, $\mu$, and standard deviation, $\sigma$.
-As we'll [see later on](#truncated-normal-model-for-better-fit), we choose a particular mathematical form to represent the probability space of average ($\mu$) and heterogeneity ($\sigma$) in accessibility within a suburb.
+The model we're using in this post is much simpler: we're considering the probability space of the outcomes - with a particular interest in summary statistics like the mean, $\mu$, and standard deviation, $\sigma$.
+As we'll [see later on](#truncated-normal-model-for-better-fit), we choose a particular mathematical form to represent the probability space of average ($\mu$) and heterogeneity ($\sigma$) of accessibility within a suburb.

 ## Model with care
 It's worth noting that not all data-driven questions benefit from statistical modelling.
 Models can be complicated and difficult to explain to others - even technically-oriented peers.
 In view of this, some data evangelists advocate a simpler analysis process.
 Kat Greenbrook highlights how the [modelling aspect can be left out for many business analytics questions](https://www.linkedin.com/pulse/data-stories-glue-analytics-cycle-kat-greenbrook/).